DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/15 Point Labels/05 Customize Labels.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/PieWithCustomLabels/"
 }

 You can also customize an individual label.
-For this purpose, assign a function to the [customizeLabel](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/customizeLabel.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#customizeLabel') option.
+For this purpose, assign a function to the [customizeLabel](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/customizeLabel.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#customizeLabel') property.
 This function must return an object with properties for the label that you want to customize.
 Note that the **customizeLabel** property should be declared at the root level of the **PieChart** configuration.

 ---
 ##### jQuery